joeytwiddle/significant-white-space/README.md

 - If you aren't using an IDE, then it can save a little time and work for your fingers.

-- The flow of your code is exhibited purely visually.
-There is no need for the user to check the symbols, and they cannot be confused by poor indentation.
+- The structure of your code is exhibited purely visually.
+There is no need for the user to parse the symbols; they cannot be misled by incorrect indentation.

-- Arguably without the chaff, other symbols such as `(`...`)` stand out more clearly, making method calls stand out more easily and bringing you closer to your code.
+- Arguably without the chaff, other symbols such as `(`...`)` stand out more clearly, making method calls more visible and bringing you closer to your code.

 - Refactoring code with copy-paste can be easier if you only have to worry about the code and the indentation, not the code, the indentation *and* the curlies.

-- Without ending curlies, you can fit more lines of actual code on the screen!
+- Without the lonely closing curlies, which occupy a whole line each, you can fit more code on the screen!

 - We save a little disk-space.